 Vitamin E is a fat-soluble group of vitamins essential to protecting your skin against free radicals.
 Free radicals are the molecules in the environment that can damage your skin.
 This nutrient has anti-inflammatory properties supporting the immune system cell function and improving your skin health when eaten.
 With those benefits, it’s no wonder why this antioxidant has been infused into skincare products.

 Vitamin E is found in natural plant foods such as avocado, pumpkin, and wheat germ oil, all great for internal and external use.
 Synthetic Vitamin E can come in eight different forms, which doubles the potency of the vitamin.
-It’s commonly called Tocopheryl Acetate in the ingredient list.
+It’s commonly called Tocopherol Acetate in the ingredient list.

 Benefits of Vitamin E

 This vitamin is an antioxidant and has anti-inflammatory properties, having a wide range of benefits for your skin.
 Here are a few key benefits that should give you reason enough to use Vitamin E.

 Combats Acne – The anti-inflammatory nature of Vitamin E can help prevent acne breakouts.
 Some acne can cause dark spots and discoloration, and that’s where the anti-oxidative effects of Vitamin E step in.
 It can be a powerful healing agent and help prevent dark spots and skin due to acne and even sun exposure.

 Anti-Aging – Antioxidants are known to be beneficial for aging skin.
 Vitamin E reduces the effects of the free radicals in the environment.
 Free radicals speed up the aging process, and preventing those from penetrating your skin prevents your skin from aging.